-- PowerPoint slides 1 to 7 - Flipchart paper, flipchart stand, and markers
+PowerPoint slides 1 to 7

 - Review and adapt the PowerPoint slides for this session as needed.
-You should also feel empowered not to use a PowerPoint if that is more accessible to you. - Prepare a flipchart with a few suggested group agreements or practice editing the PowerPoint slides.
+You should also feel empowered not to use a PowerPoint if that is more accessible to you. - Practice editing the PowerPoint slides.

-- 1. You may choose to have some calmly energizing local music playing as participants enter the space.
+- 1. You may choose to have some calmly energizing local music playing as participants enter the online room.
 Slide 1. - 2.
-Facilitators greet participants, if possible, by name, as they enter the room.
-Have name badges and/or table notecards available with participants' names on them so that facilitators can easily identify participants.
-For facilitators with visual impairments, they can be guided by assistants to actively greet each participant for introductions. - 3.
+Facilitators greet participants, if possible, by name, as they enter the online room.
+As each participant joins, encourage participants to "Rename" themselves in their video tile, so that facilitators and participants can easily identify each other by their preferred name. - 3.
 Facilitators introduce themselves and ask if anyone has any access needs.
 You should ask this at the start of each day.
 Slide 2.

 Sample script on access needs: "To ensure that this workshop is fully accessible to everyone, we are going to start each day by checking in on any new access needs anyone has to participate as best they can in the workshop.
 This may be related to your disability, or it may not.
-For example, you may be having challenges with your eyesight today and require extra-large font, or for text to be read out loud to you today, or you may have a childcare issue and need to answer your phone if it rings."
+For example, you may be having challenges with your eyesight today and require extra-large font, or for text to be read out loud to you today, or you may have a childcare issue and need to keep your camera off."